tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 4 - True or False.
 Canvas comes with a built-in *scene graph* and *display list*

 5 - True or False. *raster-based* graphics systems represent graphics as a rectangular grid of pixels

-6 - List the 3 drawing state *properties* we used in this demo

-7 - List the 2 drawing state *methods* we used in this demo

-8 - Give 4 different ways to represent the color *green* as a color in the canvas API

-9 - Write the one line of code that will change the current fill color to *green*

-10 - Write the one line of code that will fill a 100x100 rectangle at x=200, y=50

 <hr><hr>